taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 *"Dialogue in italics are thoughts of characters."*

+**"*Dialogue in italics and bold are spoken by the Biononymous while wearing the uniforms of their cult, which layers audio effects on their voices such that they cannot be identified by the sound of their speech.*"**

 **"Dialogue in bold is without an associated character is narrative text or sound effects, not spoken by any character."**

 ## Dream 1: Nostalgia